rafwyss/alpha-generation-period-of-factor-momentum/README.md

 "08_1_2_agp-box-plot-lbp-length" generates box plots segmented by different LBP-lengths.
 "08_1_3_agp_boxplots_ret_w" generates box plots segmented by different underlying factor return weighting method used.
 "08_2_agp-box-plot-over-eras" generates box plots segmented by different eras, during which the AGP results were computed.

-## Guidance
-### Input parameters
-Each script works with different input parameters.
-These are specified in lists at the top of the script, before the analyis.
-To compute AGP results using only a set of these input parameters, COMMENT OUT the other parameters (don't delete them).

-By default, results will be calculated for all percentiles and LBP-lengths, but only for capped value weighted underlying factor returns.
-To generate AGP results with other return weighting methods as well, uncomment them in each script.